This school welcomes all pupils equally. The criteria used to select pupils are described in the documentation below.

 - Find out what's going on in our weekly Newsletters.

 - If you have any specific questions, please get in touch.
-We can arrange a phone call, Teams Meeting or Zoom Call at your convenience.
+We can arrange a tour, phone call, Teams Meeting or Zoom Call at your convenience.

 In the event of oversubscription, places will be offered in the following order of priority: